sanderland/katrain/INSTALL.md

 pip3 uninstall kivy
 pip3 install --no-binary kivy kivy==2.0.0rc2
 ```
+You can now start KaTrain by running `python3 -m katrain`

 In case KataGo does not start, an alternative is to go [here](https://github.com/lightvector/KataGo) and compile KataGo yourself.